 Whether it's your love for theatre, professional ambition, or calling to teach that has brought you here, we will guide you into becoming a well-rounded theatre practitioner committed to artistic and academic excellence.
-After all, our world needs smart artists.
-So we start with foundational instruction on all theatrical aspects that streamline into more specific courses each year.
-You'll have the chance to take part in departmental productions and in the Nashville theatre scene, too.
+After all, our world needs smart, innovative artists.
+We start with foundational instruction on all theatrical aspects that streamline into more specific courses each year.
+You'll take part in departmental productions and in the local Nashville theatre scene.
 Our professional faculty will connect you to outside opportunities.
-You'll build community in our tight-knit department, where support from the relationships you gain here will keep strengthening your career even after graduation day.
+You'll build community in our tight-knit department, where support from the relationships you gain will continue strengthening your career even after graduation day.

 BFA Musical Theatre Auditions:

-Please prepare 16 bars of a Broadway style song and a 60-second monologue that showcases your abilities as a performer.
+Please prepare a 16 bar audition cut of a Broadway-style song and a 1-minute monologue that showcases your abilities as a performer.
 We recommend a contemporary monologue (not from a musical) in a character close to you in age range.
+Come prepared with a second contrasting musical selection piece.
 Please bring your sheet music marked and ready for the accompanist.
 Dance call for musical theatre applicants is 9:00 am on the date listed.
-Remember to bring four copies of your headshot and resume with you.
-Please affix your resume to the back of your headshot.
+Once you have confirmed your audition reservation, you will be emailed a link to provide your headshot and resumé.

-To schedule an audition, please fill out this form, and/or contact Nat McIntyre at email@example.com.
-Our upcoming audition dates are:
+To schedule an audition or interview, please fill out the form below.
+Our upcoming dates are:

 Saturday, November 13, 2021

 Saturday, February 5, 2022

 If you need to submit your audition materials electronically, please contact Nat.McInytre@lipscomb.edu.

 To be considered for a theatre scholarship, applicants must audition/interview by March 5, 2022.
 Students may still be considered for the program after this date, but scholarship will not be available.
 If a student changes majors during their tenure at Lipscomb, their remaining theatre scholarship may be removed.